aijony/anki-swedish-kelly/README.md

 Or do 60 sessions of `5.9_`, `5.8_`, etc. once a month and finish in 5 years.

-Why not sort by wordfreq?
+Why not sort by wordfreq alone?
 Because it only takes into account a single inflection (this could be fixed) and doesn't concern itself about the grammatical forms or appearance in textbooks or exams.